 Both demographics broke for Trump in 2016.
 He won white women by 10 points and white college grads by 4 points.

-But these are precisely the voters that have turned against him and his party.
+But these are precisely the voters who have turned against him and his party.

 If white women and college graduates continue to be repelled by the president in an off-year election where he is not on the ballot, then the GOP majority is finished.